ethereum/EIPs/sips/sip-83.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

 This SIP proposes to implement a mechanism to calculate and store a snapshot of the total issued synths (total debt pool) value for minting, burning and claiming rewards to significantly reduce the cost of these transactions.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

 We propose to add the ability to create a snapshot of the system's debt pool and total issued synths that can be calculated on-chain, where the gas costs are paid by the invoking account, and used for subsequent minting, burning and reward claiming.
 The recomputation of the system debt pool will be managed by three distinct processes:

-1. A public function that will compute and save a snapshot of the total system debt at current prices.
+1. Public functions to save or update a snapshot of the total system debt at current prices.
 2. On each synth exchange, minting, or burning operation the debt snapshot will be updated with the debt deltas of the involved synths.
 3. Periodic recomputation of the overall debt by minters rather than by keepers.